AzerFrostt/Wizard/README.md

 # WizardBot

-Utility bot created for Clash of Clans to support stat tracking within the discord server.
+Utility bot created for Clash of Clans to support stat tracking with in the discord server.

 ## Deployment